-Dwarka has got its name from the Hindi word 'dwar'.
-This word is synonymous to door in English.
-The name of Dwarka is quite justified as it offers an entry point to the country's western regions.
-As Dwarka is famous as a pious city, the Holy Places in Dwarka are a big draw amongst the tourists.
-People from every nook and corner of the world come here to make a trip to the Holy Places in Dwarka, India.
+Dwarka got its name from the Sanskrit word 'dwar’, meaning door, and thus it signifies “Gateway to Heaven”.
+In other interpretations, the name 'Dwarka' is justified as it offers an entry point to the country's western regions.
+As Dwarka is famous as a pious city, the holy places in Dwarka are a big draw amongst tourists.
+People from every nook and corner of the world come here to make a trip to Dwarka to visit the religious sites.

-So, without any more delay, make the requisite arrangements to pay a visit to the Holy Places in Dwarka.
+So, without any more delay, make the requisite arrangements to pay a visit to the religious places in Dwarka.